sypien-julia/dose-calc-gke/README.md

  `gcloud container clusters delete CLUSTER_NAME`

- #Working with the app#
+# Working with the app #

 You can use the app to:

-1. Initialize calculations
+1. Initialize your calculations

 url: `/jobs`
 method: `POST`
-request body: json array containing dictionaries with calculation parameters, one dictionary for one calculation
+request body: json array containing dictionaries with calculations parameters, one dictionary for one calculation

 Example:
 ```json